forrestjgq/gomark/README.md

 ```
 You need fill them from HTTP request.

+Note that for path variable, you need use word inside `{}` in route definition above as key in `Request.Params`.

-You may note that no URL is required here, that's because `Router` defines a string to represent above routes, see comments.
+You may note that no URL is required here, that's because `Router` defines a string to represent above routes, see comments after each definition.

 Like `gmi.Request`, `gmi.Response` defines all information you need to write into HTTP response, make sure you write them all.
 ```go